-After an accident occurs, we have been told a long list of things we always should do; for instance, remain on the scene, seek medical attention, call the police, exchange information, take photographs, etc.
+After an accident occurs, we have been told a long list of things we always should do; for instance, remain on the scene, seek medical treatment, call the police, exchange contact information, take photographs, etc.

 But what about the things you shouldn’t do?